Last updated: May 2022

 How is the efficiency of Lot 20 products calculated?

-It would take forever and a day to calculate precise energy efficiency information for every single space heater on the market, so this EU legislation instead makes use of a simplified formula which assigns percentage bonuses or penalties depending on what energy-saving features the product may have.
+It would take forever to calculate precise energy efficiency information for every single space heater on the market.
+So, this legislation instead makes use of a simplified formula which assigns percentage bonuses or penalties depending on what energy-saving features the product may have.

 For the purposes of this calculation, we will be using the 38% efficiency requirement for a fixed electric space heater.
 All electric space heaters start with a base efficiency of 30%, so let’s take a look at what types of functions a product will need to have to meet the minimum requirements.

 Improved efficiency with sophisticated controls